Back to all posts

 This commitment is what separates a therapeutic massage from a simple spa treatment.
 It means your therapist is dedicated to your well-being above all else.
 They listen to your needs, respect your boundaries, and use their knowledge to provide the most effective care possible.
 At Nola Bliss, our entire team is built around this philosophy.
 We believe that a truly healing experience can only happen in an environment of complete professionalism and trust.
 From the moment you book your appointment to the time you leave our studio, every interaction is guided by a strict code of conduct designed to ensure you feel safe, respected, and cared for.

-Follow the Code of Ethics
+Understanding the Code of Ethics

 A professional massage therapist operates under a strict code of ethics that governs their conduct.
 Think of it as a promise they make to every client.
 This code emphasizes integrity, accountability, and profound respect for the client-theraprist relationship.
 It means your privacy will always be protected, your comfort will be prioritized, and the focus will remain entirely on your therapeutic goals.
 This ethical framework ensures that every session is conducted professionally, creating a space where you can feel secure and confident in the care you’re receiving.
 It’s a core part of what makes our team of therapists so trusted.

-Adopt Industry Best Practices
+Putting Industry Best Practices into Action

 The world of bodywork is always evolving, with new research and techniques emerging all the time.
 A great therapist is a lifelong learner who stays current with industry best practices.
 This means they are committed to evidence-informed care, using methods that are proven to be effective and safe.
 By pursuing continuing education, therapists can refine their skills and add new specialties to their practice, like our unique Ashiatsu Deepfeet Bar Therapy.
 This dedication ensures you’re not just getting a massage; you’re getting expert care that’s informed by the latest knowledge in the field.